 Modern analytics has changed the landscape of how we store, access, and present data.
-This article covers the difference between a data lake and data warehouse along with information for one to choose between the two.
+This article covers the difference between a data lake vs. data warehouse along with guidance for choosing between the two.

 Traditional data warehousing is not necessarily a thing of the past, but its use has changed from being the only way to provide business analytics to a more specified purpose.
 Extensive planning is involved with creating an Enterprise Data Warehouse (EDW) and in most cases, it satisfies a majority of a company’s information needs.